Oelshehawi/SpikeCapital/README.md

 Features
 Lead Capture Forms: Optimized forms to maximize conversion rates and collect essential information.
-Live Chat Integration: Engage with visitors in real time to answer queries and guide them through your services.
 Testimonials and Success Stories: Real-life case studies showcasing the impact of our services on business growth.
-Analytics Dashboard: Insightful analytics to track visitor behavior and lead conversion rates.
+Analytics: Insightful analytics to track visitor behavior and lead conversion rates.
 Responsive Design: Ensures a seamless experience across all devices, from desktops to mobile phones.